Joint Health Supplements Offer An Alternative Method For Pain Relief & Managing Many Health Conditions

 Melatonin is known as a sleep aid or for restoring the normal sleep cycle.
 New evidence shows it is beneficial for joint health.
 It is protective for cartilage in arthritis.
-So, in addition to other benefits like helping chronic pain, there are many benefits to this supplement that go beyond sleep.
+So, in addition to other benefits like helping chronic pain, there are many benefits to this supplement that go beyond sleep like help for tinnitus.
 It is a supplement that is often overlooked for it’s joint protective and anti-inflammatory properties.

 You are probably thinking iron supplementation is for anemia, however; a new study shows that iron deficiency can result in accelerated disc degeneration, a leading cause of spinal pain due to osteoarthritis.
 The authors of the study indicate that supplementation can be effective at alleviating symptoms related to joint pain in disc degeneration.

 Most noted for anti-aging effects, recent studies show resveratrol has a particular affinity for joint protection, especially the spinal discs.
 It helps fight particular inflammations associated with arthritis and can help prevent cell death not only in cartilage, but in particular, the nucleus of the disc, where it helps fight cell death from mechanical overload/stress and inflammation.